Marking-Time/2lorem/README.md

     - rough dreaft of translater english to Morse code is complete
         - still needs timing and/or
         - correct spacing as a stand in for timing
+        - also needs to escape characters not represented in Morse